• Fact Checked

 The Cell Wall Mystery

-Most bacteria are surrounded by a rigid cell wall that gives them structure and protection.
+Most bacteria are surrounded by a rigid cell wall that gives them structure and protection2.
 It's like their armor.
 M. hominis?
 It's essentially going through life naked, surrounded only by a flexible cell membrane.
 This makes it incredibly small (among the smallest free-living microorganisms on Earth, actually) and gives it a unique ability to squeeze through tiny spaces and change shape.

 This lack of a cell wall also explains why many common antibiotics don't work against it.
 Antibiotics like penicillin work by attacking bacterial cell walls, so when there's no wall to attack, the antibiotic is essentially useless.
 This is why tetracycline antibiotics like doxycycline or macrolides like azithromycin are typically needed for M. hominis infections.